vigo/kommit/README.md

 ## Idea

 * Commit often, Commit more!
-* A mini shell tool for storing messages: `kommit -m "Fixes a bug in XXX function"`
+* A mini shell tool for storing messages: `git kommit -m "Fixes a bug in XXX function"`
 * Store your commit-extra information in to a hidden file `.git/kommit-message`
 * Append the `.git/kommit-message` to the original commit message in `prepare-commit-msg` hook and delete `.git/kommit-message` file after commit.